Executive Search

 Install the AI system that will automate your search business development:

-Configure it for executive search by creating a custom SOUL.md file that includes your practice areas, target company size, geographic focus, and communication style.
+Configure it for executive search by creating a CLAUDE.md file that includes your practice areas, target company size, geographic focus, and communication style.
 This teaches Claude Code to identify relevant hiring signals and communicate professionally with executive audiences.

 Step 2: Set Up Hiring Signal Monitoring (90 minutes)